thangcao/MovieApp/README.md

     + Hiding tab bar in detailView
     + Make view to be gradient black color
     * Improve project:
-       - I use main.storyboard to int tab bar, so i have to create two controllers (it is not good, becasue they are them same content).
+       - I use main.storyboard to int tab bar, so i have to create two controllers (it is not good, becasue they are the same content).
 I think I should init tab bar in AppDelegate, because i can reuse one controller (I did have enough time to do it).

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: